-This dessert was one of the very first recipes I posted on The Shiksa in the Kitchen.
+This dessert was one of the very first recipes I posted on my blog.
 It has since become a holiday favorite for many families!
 I have updated this post and republished it with new pictures and more detailed recipe instructions.
 Enjoy!

 Summer is coming to an end, which means goodbye sunshine, hello holidays!
 From September through the end of the year, we celebrate some amazing food-filled Jewish holidays.
 The first is Rosh Hashanah, the celebration of the Jewish New Year signifying the end of the Hebrew calendar cycle.
 It is the first of what we call the High Holidays (or High Holy Days), a ten-day period that ends with Yom Kippur—the holiest day of the Jewish year.
 Rosh Hashanah occurs on the first and second days of Tishri, which is the seventh month on the Hebrew calendar.
 On the Roman calendar, Rosh Hashanah usually occurs during the month of September.